Chi Phi: Notable members

 A man named Jerry Reid, who returned to college in a new major at the age of 68 and subsequently pledged Chi Phi, is possibly the oldest new member ever thus far to join a college fraternity.

+Local chapter or member misconduct

+The Chi Phi chapter at Cornell was suspended after an individual reported an incident of being drugged and sexually assaulted by multiple assailants on October 25, 2024.